johnppic/kubernetes1-day4/README.md

 wrap up
 -------

-You have now had an opprutunity to explore all of the basis of kubernetes.
+You have now had an opportunity to explore all of the basis of kubernetes.
 Good luck and hopefully your new experiences and skills will come in handy.